armadaproject/armada/docs/user.md

 Armada supports submitting preemptive jobs, i.e. jobs which can preempt other lower priority jobs when there aren't enough resources to run the preemptive job.

+For scheduling preemptive jobs, Armada relies on the `kube-scheduler` component of Kubernetes for the actual preemption and scheduling the underlying pods.

+More info on preemption in Kubernetes can be found in the [official docs](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/).

-To use priority and preemption:
+To use priority and preemption in Armada:
 1. Add one or more [PriorityClasses](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass).
 2. Create Armada jobs with [priorityClassName](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#pod-priority) in the job's `podSpec` set to one of the existing PriorityClasses.